megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 This section introduces the basic data types in neuroimaging, how they are stored, and what software pipelines are frequently used for preprocessing.
 These competencies are particularly important for Informatics team members.

 ---
-NOTE: Many resources in this unit walk through hands-on tasks that won't be possible until you've been assigned a project.
-Once you've been assigned a project, you can revisit these interactive portions.
-Until then, just watch/read along to develop some familiarity with the software and workflows being demonstrated.
+NOTE: Some resources in this section, such as AndysBrainBook, provide you with sample data to work through.
+On the other hand, others in this unit walk through hands-on tasks that won't be possible until you've been assigned a project in the lab.
+If this is the case, you can revisit these interactive portions later.
+Until then, please still watch/read along to develop some familiarity with the software and workflows being demonstrated.

 ---